christos8333/wax-prosemirror/README.md

   5. ShortCutsService

-A big part of wax-core is the application layer(link), which is responsible for the application’s lifecycle by registering and booting services, merging configs, using the schema and gathering all prosemirror plugins.
+A big part of wax-core is the [application layer](https://gitlab.coko.foundation/wax/wax-prosemirror/blob/master/wax-prosemirror-core/src/Application.js), which is responsible for the application’s lifecycle by registering and booting services, merging configs, using the schema and gathering all prosemirror plugins.
-For more information about Default Services and services in general visit (link)

 Also holds some default prosemirror plugins that are necessary like the dropCursor, gapCursor, history and some optional as the placeholder.

 <h2> wax-prosemirror-schema </h2>

 Holds all the nodes and marks currently supported by Wax.
 You can either have a node/mark in “Wax node/mark structure” or a default prosemirror node/mark.
-For more information on how a Wax node/mark is different check the SchemaService(link)
+For more information on how a Wax node/mark is different check the [SchemaService](#schemaservice)

 <h2> wax-prosemirror-components </h2>

 React components to support various features of the editor from buttons to overlays to comment discussions etc. right now really basic (link)

 <h2> wax-prosemirror-themes </h2>
  Holds the different themes of the editor.
-Check the option in the CokoTheme (link)
+Check the options in the [CokoTheme](https://gitlab.coko.foundation/wax/wax-prosemirror/tree/master/wax-prosemirror-themes/src/coko-theme)

 <h2> wax-prosemirror-layouts </h2>
 Holds different layouts of the editor.
-Through the layout service you can configure the areas of different components (as an example see EditoriaLayout -link-)
+Through the layout service you can configure the areas of different components (as an example check [EditoriaLayout](https://gitlab.coko.foundation/wax/wax-prosemirror/blob/master/wax-prosemirror-layouts/src/layouts/EditoriaLayout.js))

 <h2> wax-prosemirror-utilities </h2>
  Various helpers methods for prosemirror...